GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### GeneratorClustersInZone - Int32

 Number of generator clusters in zone.
-Usually set to 1 for the zone in which you'd like to place your Central Power Generator Cluster (don't forget to use the right geomorph to make it spawn, and it may still require marker seed rerolls).&#x20;
+Usually set to 1 for the zone in which you'd like to place your Central Power Generator Cluster (don't forget to use the right geomorph to make it spawn, and it may still require marker seed rerolls).

 ### CorpsesInZone - [eZoneDistributionAmount](../enum-types.md#ezonedistributionamount) (enum)